-Here’s some detailed information about our Audio Described, Caption subtitled, British Sign Language, Parent and Baby and Relaxed events.
+Here’s some detailed information about our Audio Described, Caption subtitled, British Sign Language, Baby Friendly and Relaxed events.

 See our upcoming access events and screenings here: accessible events

 Click below to find out more

 Audio described (AD) events are similar to listening to a cricket or football match on the radio, having the action described to you.
 You’ll hear an explanation of what’s happening on screen or on stage during gaps in the dialogue and sound effects.